open-mmlab/mmdetection/docs/faq.md

 - Resume training with `ExpMomentumEMAHook`

-    If you use `ExpMomentumEMAHook` in training, you can't just use command line parameters  `--resume-from` nor `--cfg-options resume_from` to restore model parameters during resume e.g. `python tools/train.py configs/yolox/yolox_s_8x8_300e_coco.py --resume-from ./work_dir/yolox_s_8x8_300e_coco/epoch_x.pth `.
-Since `ExpMomentumEMAHook` needs to reload the weights, taking the `yolox_s` algorithm as an example, you can do this as below:
+    If you use `ExpMomentumEMAHook` in training, you can't just use command line parameters  `--resume-from` nor `--cfg-options resume_from` to restore model parameters during resume, i.e., the command `python tools/train.py configs/yolox/yolox_s_8x8_300e_coco.py --resume-from ./work_dir/yolox_s_8x8_300e_coco/epoch_x.pth ` will not work.
+Since `ExpMomentumEMAHook` needs to reload the weights, taking the `yolox_s` algorithm as an example, you should modify the values of `resume_from` in two places of the config as below:

     ```python
     # Open configs/yolox/yolox_s_8x8_300e_coco.py directly and modify all resume_from fields